star star star star star

 Initial management of bites should involve preventing further bleeding from the bite and wound cleaning.
 If there is any ongoing bleeding from the bite, apply continuous pressure and a gauze dressing to the wound.
 Photographs of the wound should also be taken if possible for documentation.

 Tetanus immunisation should be given if a patient has not had a booster within the last 10 years.
-Oral antibiotics should be commenced, as per local guidelines.
+Antibiotics should be commenced, as per local guidelines.
 Always consider admission for patients with worsening infection or signs of systemic involvement.

 Surgical Management